You First, Mumma.

 -

-Who’s running the program?The program will be facilitated by Kendall Allsop, with special guests attending to provide education and support.
+Who’s running the program?The program will be facilitated by Kendall Allsop, Clinical Psychologist, with special guests attending to provide education and support.

 -

 What if I’ve used my 10 psychology sessions already?I have good news.
-If you have a Mental Health Care Plan, then each calendar year you are able to access 10 x individual sessions AND 10 x group sessions!
+If you have a Mental Health Care Plan, then each calendar year (1 Jan - 31 Dec) you are able to access 10 x individual sessions AND 10 x group sessions!
 You will need a valid referral letter (see above).
+If you have used your 10 x individual sessions, then yes, you can still access 10 x group sessions.
+They are counted separately.

 -

 How do I get the Medicare rebate?
-What do I need for the referral letter?The program is a psychology-based program, and psychoeducation and cognitive-behavioural therapy principles will be consistently integrated each week.
+What do I need for the referral letter?The program is a psychology-based program, and as per Medicare requirements, psychoeducation and cognitive-behavioural therapy principles will be consistently integrated each week.
 Therefore, if you have previously seen your GP for a Mental Health Care Plan for concerns such as anxiety, depression, or adjustment difficulties, then you can see your GP to discuss a Referral letter for group therapy sessions (under the Mental Health Care Plan scheme).
-If your GP deems you eligible, they can write you a Referral letter for 10 sessions of group therapy under the Better Access scheme (the Mental Health Care Plans).
+If your GP deems you eligible, they can write you a Referral letter for up to 10 sessions of group therapy under the Better Access scheme (the Mental Health Care Plan scheme).
 You need to have a Mental Health Care Plan in place.
-The referral letter needs to have: Your name, date of birth, and address Your symptoms or diagnosis A statement on whether a mental health treatment plan has been prepared A list of any current medications The number of sessions you are being referred for (as it is a group program, please ask your GP to refer you for the 10 sessions of group therapy – you can access all sessions on the one referral letter for a group program) Your GP’s name and signature If the letter doesn’t have all this information – sorry!
+The referral letter needs to have: Your name, date of birth, and address Your symptoms or diagnosis A statement on whether a mental health treatment plan has been prepared A list of any current medications The number of sessions you are being referred for (as it is a group program, please ask your GP to refer you for 10 sessions of group therapy) Your GP’s name and signature If the letter doesn’t have all this information – sorry!
 But I cannot process your rebate.
 You will need to request your GP amends the letter.
+For group therapy, Medicare allows all ten sessions to be on the one referral letter.
+The group sessions are in addition to individual sessions, per calendar year.
+Information about the Medicare requirements can be found on MBS online Item code 80024.

 -

 Who is the program for?Ideal for first time mums who want to connect with others and build their village.
 Second time (and beyond) Mums are very welcome too!
-Ideal for women who could benefit from some additional mental health support or have a history of adjustment difficulties, anxiety, and/or depression.
+Open to women with or without a history of mental health issues.
+Helpful for women who could benefit from some additional mental health support or have a history of adjustment difficulties, anxiety, and/or depression.
 Ideal for women who are planning a physiological birth as some of the education and strategies will be tailored towards this.
 All birth preferences will of course be respected and welcomed, and many of the strategies will be helpful for motherhood regardless of birth preferences and plans.

 -

 What is the cost?The cost is $600 which includes all program content and activities, a beautiful journal to record your learning and reflections, and a goodie bag with a surprise or two ;) Medicare rebates may be applicable (see next FAQ).
-The rebate per session is $66, and this would only be rebated after attending each session (i.e., week by week) - as per Medicare rules.
+The rebate per session is $66, and this can only be rebated after attending each session (i.e., week by week) - as per Medicare rules.
 Rebates are not available for missed sessions.
 This means your gap payment if attending under a MHCP equates to less than $10 dollars per session.
 Wow!
+In accordance with Medicare rules, the program cost needs to be paid upfront, then the rebate is processed to you after each session.
 Payment plans are available (pay in two instalments), and a concession rate is available if you would like to attend but the cost is slightly out of your reach.
 Please note, a concession rate is NOT available if you will be using a Mental Health Care Plan to access a Medicare rebate.
 Send me an email to discuss these options if needed :)

 -